-The Planning Commission will hold a briefing on the proposed ordinance on April 26 2022 and a worksession on May 10, 2022.
+The Planning Commission held a briefing on the proposed amendments on April 26, 2022 and its first worksession on May 10, 2022.
+The Planning Commission held a second worksession on June 14, 2022.

-An Environmental Checklist for a non-project action will be prepared in April 2022 under the State Environmental Policy Act (Chapter 43.21C RCW), pursuant to Chapter 197-11 WAC in February 2022, and a Determination of Non-Significance is expected to be issued in April 2022.
+An Environmental Checklist for a non-project action was prepared on April 5, 2022 under the State Environmental Policy Act (Chapter 43.21C RCW), pursuant to Chapter 197-11 WAC, and a Determination of Non-Significance was issued later on April 28, 2022.

-The ordinance will be sent to the Washington State Department of Commerce in April 2022 for the required 60-day review before the proposed text amendments were adopted, in accordance with RCW 36.70A.106.
+The ordinance was sent to the Washington State Department of Commerce on April 5, 2022 for the required 60-day review before the proposed text amendments were adopted, in accordance with RCW 36.70A.106.

-A Notice of Public Hearing for the Planning Commission is expected to be issued on May 13, 2022 prior to a public hearing.
-The notice will be posted, published as a press release, distributed to interested individuals and entities that have requested such notices, and published in The Olympian.
+A Notice of Public Hearing for the Planning Commission was issued on June 17, 2022 prior to a public hearing.
+The notice was posted, published as a press release, distributed to interested individuals and entities that have requested such notices, and published in The Olympian.

-The Planning Commission is expected to hold a public hearing for the proposed ordinance on May 24, 2022.
-Following the public hearing and deliberations, the Planning Commission will make a recommendation that Council on the proposed ordinance.
+The Planning Commission will hold a public hearing for the proposed amendments on June 28, 2022.
+Following the public hearing and deliberations, the Planning Commission is expected to make a recommendation that Council on the proposed amendments.

-The General Government Committee is scheduled to review the proposed ordinance in a briefing on June 8, 2022 and recommend that the ordinance be discussed at a City Council worksession.
-The Public Works Committee is expected to hold a briefing on the proposed amendments to the Tumwater Development Guide on June 9, 2022
+The Public Works Committee is expected to hold a briefing on the proposed amendments to the Tumwater Development Guide on July 7, 2022.

-The City Council is scheduled to review the ordinance and the amendments to the Development Guide at a worksession on June 28, 2022 and consider the amendments on July 19, 2022.
+The General Government Committee is scheduled to review the proposed amendments in a briefing on July 13, 2022 and recommend that the ordinance be discussed at a City Council worksession.
+The City Council is scheduled to review the amendments at a worksession on July 26, 2022 and consider the amendments on August 1, 2022.